 Dear Wabakimi friends,

-Your Donations to FOW support the following: 1) Woodland Caribou Survey Project 2) KZ Lodge High School program for Indigenous Youth 3) Conservation advocacy for habitat protection 4) Fall 2024 Park Project in cooperation with Wabakimi Provincial Park (tba) 5) FOW Endowment & Legacy Fund Friends of Wabakimi has launched our “Woodland Caribou Survey Project.”
-A four-year survey effort equip and guide community scientists to collect data on boreal caribou in the Wabakimi area.
-Please consider this for your 2024 donation to cover essentials not funded by our other sources.
-KZ Lodge is great program supporting Indigenous youth.
+Your Donations to FOW support the following: 1) KZ Lodge is great program supporting Indigenous youth.
 Many of these young people come to Thunder Bay from remote communities for their high school education.
-Conservation advocacy is an important role for FOW.
+2) FOW Endowment & Legacy Fund is for long-term support.
+Donations and planned giving arrangements are welcome.
+3) Caribou Survey Project 4) Conservation advocacy for habitat protection.
 We are a leading voice for habitat protection in Northern Ontario.
-FOW Endowment & Legacy Fund is for long-term support.
-Donations and planned giving arrangements are welcome.
-Vern Fish, President, FOW and the Board of Directors Please Donate Now!
+5) Wabakimi Park Project 2025 Vern Fish, President, FOW and the Board of Directors Please Donate Now!
 Large or small it’s all needed and appreciated.
 Please contribute according to the following table:

-Checks may also be sent to: Friends of Wabakimi, c/0 1060 Riverdale Road, Thunder Bay, Ontario P7J 1N2 or c/o 3488 Kingswood Place,Waterloo, Iowa 50701 Next Steps: The Wabakimi Stewardship Initiative
+Checks may also be sent to: Friends of Wabakimi, c/0 488 Boettger Place, Waterloo, Ontario N2K 3N5 or c/o 3488 Kingswood Place,Waterloo, Iowa 50701 Next Steps: The Wabakimi Stewardship Initiative

 Going forward the FOW (and hopefully others) will support stewardship activities to protect, restore and enhance the ecosystems within Wabakimi Provincial Park.
 This will help Wabakimi meet the following Ontario Parks objectives: 1.
 Protection of natural and cultural features 2.
 Provision of ecologically sustainable outdoor recreation 3.
 Natural and cultural heritage education 4.
 Fostering research |